-Covid-19 has affected our operations.
-While the future impact of Covid-19 is difficultto predict our capital and financial resources liquidity position supply chain andassets are healthy.
+COVID-19 has affected our operations partially.
+Our capital and financial resourcesliquidity position supply chain and assets are healthy.

-The demand for our brands augurs well for the future of the Company.
+The excellent demand for our brands augurs well for the future of the Company.

-While the Covid-19 lockdown has adversely affected the demand and supply of ourproducts in the short term we expect to see an increase in demand due to more eating athome and more cooking at home once the lockdown is lifted fully which is an opportunityfor your Company.
+While the COVID-19 lockdowns tend to adversely affect the demand and supply of ourproducts in the short term we have seen buoyant demand eventually and we expect to see anincrease in demand due to more eating at home and more cooking at home.

-We believe the outlook for our business is good under the circumstances.
-In this yearwe have further strengthened the good reputation we have amongst our consumers andtraders associates and vendors.
-We believe that the impact of Covid-19 though it hashurt us in the short run will be beneficial to us in the long run for our industry andour Company.
-We expect to continue to increase our sales and profits.
+We believe the outlook for our business is very good under the circumstances.
+In thisyear we have further strengthened the good reputation we have amongst our consumers andtraders associates and vendors by being available and open even in difficult times.
+Weexpect to continue to increase our sales and profits.

 All forward-looking statements in our report are based on our assessments and judgmentsexercised in good faith at this time.
 Of course actual developments and/or results maydiffer from our present anticipation.